ncatlab/nlab-content/pages/7/8/9/3/23987/content.md

   > We study the nonequilibrium steady state of a two‑dimensional Coulomb gas confined by an anisotropic harmonic trap and driven by a non‑conservative rotational force.
 The model serves as a tractable, strongly interacting log‑gas with broad relevance across physics and beyond: it provides a simple framework for complex interactions and has a one‑to‑one correspondence with eigenvalues in [[random matrix theory]].
 At zero temperature the density remains uniform on a tilted ellipse that supports concentric currents, becoming circular under sufficiently strong drive.
 A hydrodynamic analysis predicts these features and agrees with numerical simulations.

+\linebreak

+### Nov 2025

+* 20 Oct 2025

+  Dieter Suter (Technische Universität Dortmund, Germany):

+  **Spin-qubits for quantum technologies**

+  > The term "Quantum Technologies" summarises a growing field of emergent technologies that have the potential for breakthrough improvements in fields like information processing, communication and sensing.
+Quantum bits of qubits, which represent fundamental units of information, exist naturally in the form of spins.